Trailer VIN inspection: what it covers, when you need one

 If the VIN is missing, unreadable, or altered

 Obscured (rust or paint): usually recoverable — the inspector can often clean the plate and confirm the markings.
 Missing plate entirely: the state assigns a replacement VIN if it can verify the trailer's identity through other markings (frame stamping, axle serials, manufacturer paperwork).
 Altered or re-stamped: serious problem — fraud / theft red flag.
 The trailer may be impossible to title and may be impounded for investigation.
 Don't buy a trailer with an altered VIN.
+NMVTIS title-history reports from a DOJ-approved provider1 are the single best pre-purchase check for branded, salvaged, or stolen trailers.

 Scheduling the inspection